 ARA RESOURCE LIBRARY

-Browse the ARA Resource Library to find helpful guides, safety tips, model contracts and other industry-relevant information to increase your company's competitive edge.
+Browse the ARA Resource Library below to find helpful guides, safety tips, model contracts and other industry-relevant information to increase your company's competitive edge.

 Fertilizer Trade Rules

 The ARA Fertilizer Contract Task Force developed the ARA Fertilizer Trade Rules for fertilizer industry professionals to use as the basis for their trading terms with others.
 The purpose of these voluntary trade rules is to facilitate the sale of fertilizer and improve trade practices in the industry.
 The ARA Board of Directors approved this document on Feb.
 13, 2013.
 Learn More